duzun/callback-promise/README.md

 // @param int     errorArgNo  - argument number of error in callback
 // @param Boolean cbAtStart   - if _fn expects callback as first argument, set this to true

-// Note: All argumetns except _fn are optional
+// Note: All argumetns except .meth are optional

 // @return Function that accepts same arguments as _fn, except callback, and returns a Promise
 ```